learn-co-curriculum/dsc-linear-regression-section-intro-v2-5/README.md

 ## A Complete Regression

-From there we look at calculating a complete linear regression, just using code, cover some of the assumptions that must be held for a "least squares regression", introduce Ordinary Least Squares in Statsmodels and introduce some tools for diagnosing your linear regression such as Q-Q plots, the Jarque-Bera test for normal distribution of residuals and the Goldfield-Quandt test for heteroscedasticity.
+From there we look at calculating a complete linear regression, just using code.
+We'll cover some of the assumptions that must be held for a "least squares regression", introduce Ordinary Least Squares in Statsmodels and introduce some tools for diagnosing your linear regression such as Q-Q plots, the Jarque-Bera test for normal distribution of residuals and the Goldfield-Quandt test for heteroscedasticity.
 We then look at the interpretation of significance and p-value and finish up by doing a regression model of the Boston Housing data set.

 ## Summary

 Congratulations!
-You've made it through much of the introductory data and we've finally got enough context to take our first look at our first machine learning model, while broadening our experience of both coding and math so we'll be able to introduce more sophisticated machine learning models as the course progresses.
+You've made it through much of the introductory data and we've finally got enough context to take a look at our first machine learning model, while broadening our experience of both coding and math so we'll be able to introduce more sophisticated machine learning models as the course progresses.